QuantumBadger/RedReader/BUILD.md

 And download the installer under "Use an existing IDE".

-When it's installed, go into the SDK Manager, and install the "SDK Platform" for **API 22**.
+When it's installed, go into the SDK Manager, and install the necessary SDK Platform, build tools, and support repository.
 If you wish to use the emulator, install the relevant system images.

 **3\.
 Download and install IntelliJ IDEA Community Edition.**